Oncurrent/zeno/data-consistency-models.md

   node as the leader, which decides on a total order of operations and prevents concurrent access from causing conflicts [[1]](#1).

-This means that when an actor updates some data it is blocked and no other actor con update it nor client view it until all notes that service requests agree on and/or are made aware of the new value.
+This means that when an actor updates some data it is blocked and no other actor can update it nor client view it until all nodes that service requests agree on and/or are made aware of the new value.
 Thus network connectivity is required and scalability is poor.
 But the guarantees are sometimes very useful.

 Zeno uses strong consistency for all data stored at `[:zeno/server ...]` (which data can only be accessed by the server) as well as `[:zeno/client ...]` (which